 The study met the primary endpoint, with significant, clinically-relevant effect size improvement in cognition in patients receiving neflamapimod 40mg three times daily (TID) compared to those receiving either placebo or neflamapimod 40mg twice daily (BID), as assessed by a Neuropsychological Test Battery (NTB) designed to evaluate attention and executive function.
 The positive effect on the NTB was evident at week 4 and was maintained throughout the 16-week study period.
 Multiple sensitivity analyses (with or without imputation of any missing data) support the primary analysis, demonstrating significantly improved outcomes on the NTB in the neflamapimod TID patients compared to those receiving placebo.

-Analyses of secondary endpoints further support that the cognition effects of neflamapimod TID are clinically meaningful, with a statistically significant clinically relevant effect on the Timed Up and Go Test and encouraging positive trends on the 10-item Neuropsychiatric Inventory (NPI-10), particularly with respect to hallucinations, and on the Clinical Dementia Rating Sum-of-boxes (CDR-SB).
-Throughout the study, neflamapimod was well tolerated.
+Analyses of secondary endpoints demonstrated statistically significant clinically relevant effects on the Timed Up and Go Test, indicating a positive effect on functional mobility, and Clinical Dementia Rating Sum-of-boxes (CDR-SB), a measure of dementia severity.
+In addition, encouraging positive trends on the 10-item Neuropsychiatric Inventory (NPI-10), particularly with respect to hallucinations.

 Alzheimer’s Disease (AD)